resyntax/resyntax/README.md

 Hobbyist Maker.
-Done some stuff, most of it unpublished.
-All that can be said.
+Working on projects that will be released soon.

-contacting me is futile
+contacting me should be done via github.

 <!---
 resyntax/resyntax is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.